 A buttstock squeeze bag allows for fine control of buttstock position and is much steadier than just holding the buttstock against your shoulder.
 You rest the buttstock on the bag, pull the rifle against your shoulder with your shooting hand, then raise the rifle to target with a squeeze or lower it by relaxing the squeeze.
 Your bipod height is used for gross rifle adjustments and the bag makes the fine adjustments.
 I highly recommend you use a squeeze bag even if only for sighting in your rifles.
 It will greatly improve your shooting precision.

 Lately the big guns of long range shooting competition have been moving to large, heavy duty tripods that can support the entire weight of the rifle.
 I recommend you go with Arca-Swiss mounts to attach your gun to the tripod.
 The Arca-Swiss mount is a quick disconnect standard for professional tripods.
 It is also called just "Arca" mount or 1.5 inch dovetail.
-There are Arca mounts that mount to a rifle using M-LOK and KeyMod such as the 8" long Area419.com Acralock universal dovetail rail or this short $35 M-LOK-to-Arca rail pictured below:
+There are Arca mounts that mount to a rifle using M-LOK and KeyMod such as the 12" long Area419.com M-LOK-to-Acralock rail or this short 2.5" Really Right Stuff M-LOK-to-Arca rail.

 You'll also need a ball head that goes on top of your tripod and clamps onto the rifle's Arca mount.
 The ball head allows the rifle to swivel all around.
 I highly recommend the Leofoto LH-55 (55mm, 2.2" ball) rated at 50lbs.
 It's capable of supporting my very heavy Serbu 50BMG rifle.
 The LH55 is a very nice copy of the $489 Really Right Stuff BH-55.

 LeoFoto LH-55 ball head comes with Arca-Swiss clamp.